 - If you are new to massage-chair use, start shorter and build up slowly.

 If you want broader guardrails around timing, heat, intensity, and stop-use signs, read our health and safety guide when using a massage chair.
+If you are still learning how your body responds, our guide on how to use a massage chair safely in your first 30 days is also a better next step than increasing intensity too quickly.

 A quick note on body scan features

 This page does not own body-scan technology, but it is worth one brief note.
 If your chair has a body-scan step, let it do its job before you start adjusting the session.
 Better alignment can help the rollers land more naturally across the upper back and shoulder area.
-For the full explanation, see massage chair body scan technology explained.

 What this routine is not for

 This routine is for common screen-related tension, not every type of neck problem.
 It is not the right page if you are looking for a product roundup, a “best chair for neck pain” list, or a medical explanation for symptoms that keep getting worse.
-It is also not the right routine if you have numbness, shooting arm pain, frequent severe headaches, or symptoms that do not behave like ordinary desk tension.

 Small habits that make the routine work better